Vedlokh/Lighthouse/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## About The Project

+It take website Link as input and share insigths.
+An application of LightHouse.

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`